Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 Step-by-step: how to implement schema on your site

-You don’t need a dev team to ship structured data for SEO—you need a repeatable workflow.
+You don't need a dev team to add valid structured data markup to your landing page or template, you need a repeatable workflow.
 Do this once for each template (product, article, location, etc.), then reuse and maintain it.
-The goal is simple: accurate JSON-LD that matches visible content and meets Google’s requirements for eligibility.

 1. Pick your targets: Identify the page types that map to supported features (e.g., Products, Articles, LocalBusiness, FAQ).